 One Negative Review Could Ruin My Business

 I have heard this myth repeated on many restaurant (and hotel) makeover shows: “ONE BAD REVIEW could put you out of business!”

-Well, in fact, such a thing has happened, but it requires a "perfect storm" of events.
+It is true that such a thing has happened, but it requires a “perfect storm” of events.
 Actual research shows something different.
 It is unlikely that ONE review can make or break your business.
 Yes, you should take each and every review seriously, and consider how to respond or whether not to respond, but thinking that one exceedingly angry guest could bury you can cause you to act more out of desperation rather than with a cool head and a considered position.
-You may be simply wasting a lot of time trying to "fix" a bad review that few people will ever even notice.
+You may be simply wasting a lot of time trying to “fix” a bad review that few people will ever even notice.

 People do not just blindly follow star counts, nor do they dwell overlong on one bad review.
 Restaurant guests understand that their perspective and expectations may be different than others, and they may well think that what pissed off one guest doesn’t even apply to them.
 Savvy internet folks actually expect there to be bad reviews.
 If all your reviews are 4-star or 5-star, they grow suspicious and may start to think that NONE of your reviews are credible!